Safety in Formula One: Refuelling

-Notable organizations and figures
+Notable organisations and figures

-The Grand Prix Drivers' Association serves as the trade union for Formula One drivers, first being established in 1961 and reformed in 1994 following the deaths of Ayrton Senna and Roland Ratzenberger.
-The organization helps advocate for safer regulations on behalf of the drivers.
+The Grand Prix Drivers' Association (GPDA) serves as the trade union for Formula One drivers, first being established in 1961 and reformed in 1994 following the deaths of Ayrton Senna and Roland Ratzenberger.
+The organisation helps advocate for safer regulations on behalf of the drivers.

-Many individuals have helped contribute to safety improvements in Formula One, with some notable examples being: Jean-Marie Balestre, former FIA President; Max Mosley, former FIA President; Jackie Stewart, 3x Formula One Drivers' Champion; and Sid Watkins, former Formula One Medical Delegate.
+Many individuals have helped contribute to safety improvements in Formula One, with some notable examples being: Jean-Marie Balestre, former FIA President; Max Mosley, former FIA President; Jackie Stewart, three-time World Drivers' Champion; and Sid Watkins, former Formula One Medical Delegate.